nataliekbruno/Data-Science-Project/README.md

 ## Overview

+Are LLMs able to learn languages that they have not been trained on when provided with limited data?

 K’iche’ is an indigenous Mayan language spoken by ~2 million speakers in the highlands of Guatemala and parts of Mexico.
 K’iche’ is the second most spoken language in Guatemala after Spanish.
 It originates from an ancestral Proto-Mayan language about 4,000 years ago, and is popularly known from an ancient Maya document, the Popol Vuh.

 ![Idiomasmap_Guatemala svg](https://github.com/user-attachments/assets/7b0f3ac3-4519-43b8-ac29-fa0bfeccb861)